 These tax credits are an important anti-poverty tool which can dramatically increase the economic resources available to eligible lower-income workers.
-Workers who qualify for EITCs and file both State and federal tax returns can receive tax credits potentially totaling as much as \$8,852 (including NYC EITC).
+Workers who qualify for EITCs and file both State and federal tax returns can receive tax credits totaling as much as \$8,658 (or \$8,991 if including New York City EITC).
 In addition, households that qualified but failed to claim EITCs may file retroactively for up to three prior years.